mhollfelder/docker-xmc-build-environment/README.md

 # Embedded development environment for XMC with Docker

+It sounds simple, but we are compiling C and C++ files OS independently to binaries for your ARM Cortex-M microcontroller here using Docker!

 ## Intro

-This repository contains an example for developing embedded software using a GCC toolchain with Docker for the XMC1100 microcontroller series.
+This repository contains an example for developing embedded software using a GCC toolchain with Docker for the ARM Cortex-M XMC1100 microcontroller series.
 More information about XMC as well as XMC1100 can be found [here](https://www.infineon.com/cms/en/product/microcontroller/32-bit-industrial-microcontroller-based-on-arm-cortex-m/).

 Overall, the folder structure is self explaining with the main structure as shown here: